• About

 • Keep hands and feet out of the immediate infeed chute area while the chipper is running at all times.

-• Push material into feed rollers with a wooden tool or a long branch.
+• Push material into the feed rollers with a wooden tool or a long branch.
 Never push in by hand or use feet.

 • Feed brush and limbs into the infeed hopper butt-end first.